lukso-network/docs/docs/learn/expert-guides/universal-profile/edit-profile.md

 :::caution Availability

 This gateway is a deprecated IPFS cluster and will be shut down soon.
-We do not guarantee any SLA and highly recommend developers to use **their own IPFS gateway** solutions like [Pinata](https://www.pinata.cloud/).
+We do not guarantee any SLA and highly recommend developers to use **their own IPFS gateway** solutions like [Pinata](https://docs.pinata.cloud/docs/welcome-to-pinata) or [Infura](https://docs.infura.io/networks/ipfs).

 :::